ElvisWang2010/WROFE-2025/README.md

 The wide-angle camera serves as the car’s primary tool for visual detection.
 With its 175° lens, the camera captures almost the entire forward field of view, reducing blind spots and enabling the system to track multiple objects simultaneously.
 This feature proves particularly useful for tasks like pillar and wall detection, identifying obstacles ahead, and observing changes in the environment.

 We process the camera feed on the Raspberry Pi using computer programs.
-This setup allows the car to not only notice when something is in its path but also to identify what it is, such as open passages, furniture, people, or in this case, walls and pillars.
+This setup allows the car to not only notice when something is in its path but also to identify what it is, such as open passages, furniture, people, or, in this case, walls and pillars.
 This understanding gives the car a significant edge over systems that depend solely on distance sensors.

 </br>